MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/analytics.md

 # Analytics

-In this tutorial, you will enable data from your app to show up on the Mobile Center Analytics page.
+In this tutorial, you will allow data from your app to show up on the Mobile Center Analytics page.

 ## Start the SDK
 1. Obtain the **App Secret** unique to your app by navigating to the **Settings** page in Mobile Center.
 Once in **Settings**, find the app secret by following the arrow in the picture below: